aeriamike/datavisualbar/README.md

 Opening the index webpage, a local webpage is shown and ask for upload of the txt or csv file.
 <img src="https://user-images.githubusercontent.com/35471954/69842351-b6e17c80-1217-11ea-8042-59318538ccfa.PNG" width="90%"></img>

-Example below shows the most popular tags (theme of uploaded drawings) during the time December 2014 As the timeline progresses, the bar and number changes according to the csv data
+Example below shows the most popular themes by illustration uploads on Pixiv, an online community for artists, during the time December 2014
+As the timeline progresses, the bar and number changes according to the csv data
 <img src="https://user-images.githubusercontent.com/35471954/69842452-2ce5e380-1218-11ea-8d5b-c68b96e68e8c.png" width="90%"></img>